Lahaina Historic Trail, Maui

 Lahaina is a town of major historical significance.
 Once the first capital of the Kingdom of Hawaii, a busy whaling port and a plantation settlement, you can follow the Lahaina Historic Trail (Ala Moolelo O Lahaina) to walk in the footsteps of Lahaina’s past today.

-This self-guided tour takes you to significant sites throughout 22 hectares of Lahaina, many of which have been designated National Historic Landmarks.
+This self-guided tour takes you to significant sites throughout 55 acres of Lahaina, many of which have been designated National Historic Landmarks.
 Look for the informative bronze plaques around and about Front Street, pointing out dozens of important points of interest.

 To get a historical walking guide highlighting all 62 historic sites, visit the Lahaina Visitor Center in the Old Lahaina Courthouse located between the Banyan Tree and Lahaina Harbor.